Do Pitbull Puppies Change Color?

 3. Long hair, which is recessive to short hair.

-The mixing and matching of genes by Pitbull dog breeders allow for breeding specific coat colors.
-In addition, a system of internationally recognized symbols was established to make color breeding easier to understand – capital letters indicate dominant genes while lower case letters recessive genes.
+Pitbull dog breeders mix and match genes to breed specific coat colors.
+In addition, a system of internationally recognized symbols was established to make color breeding easier to understand—capital letters indicate dominant genes, while lower-case letters indicate recessive genes.

 Does Pitbull have an Undercoat?